Osimosi/openai-whisper-optimized/README.md

 # WhisperMini: Fine-Tuning Whisper for Urdu ASR

-**WhisperMini** is a fine-tuned and optimized version of OpenAI’s Whisper ASR model, designed to improve Urdu speech transcription, especially in resource-constrained environments like call centers and mobile devices.
+**WhisperMini** is a fine-tuned and optimized version of OpenAI’s Whisper ASR model, built to improve Urdu speech transcription in resource-constrained environments like call centers and edge devices.

-## 🔍 Project Highlights
+## Project Highlights

-* 📉 **Fine-Tuned Whisper-Tiny** on Urdu data (Mozilla Common Voice)
+* Fine-tuned the Whisper-Tiny model on Urdu data (Mozilla Common Voice)
-* ⚡ **WER Reduced** from 125.0% ➝ **51.2%**
+* Word Error Rate (WER) reduced from 125.0% to 51.2%
-* 🧠 Outperformed the original Whisper-Base (81.0% WER)
+* Outperformed the original Whisper-Base model (WER 81.0%)
-* 🧊 Applied **dynamic quantization** using HuggingFace Optimum
+* Applied dynamic quantization using HuggingFace Optimum
-* 💾 **Memory usage cut by 64%**, and **inference time reduced by 30%**
+* Memory usage reduced by 64%, inference time improved by 30%

-## 🧪 Fine-Tuning Details
+## Fine-Tuning Details

-We fine-tuned the Whisper-Tiny model on Urdu speech data to address Whisper's poor zero-shot performance on low-resource languages.
-The original model struggled with a 125% Word Error Rate (WER).
-After fine-tuning:
+We fine-tuned the Whisper-Tiny model to address its poor zero-shot performance on Urdu, a low-resource language.
+After training:

 | Model          | Original WER | Fine-Tuned WER |
 | -------------- | ------------ | -------------- |